-Responsible lending has become a much-discussed topic since the Hayne Royal Commission into financial services, so what is it all about?
+Responsible lending has been much-discussed since the Royal Commission into financial services.So what’s all the fuss about?

 Essentially, responsible lending is a concept which looks at the responsibilities of the two parties of a credit contract (what we commonly call a ‘loan’), being both the lender (eg. a bank) and a borrower (eg. the consumer).